{{ (fullscreenTable) ? 'show networks' : 'fullscreen table' }} / download seed articles: CSV, RIS /

 Is the data complete? / Some references are missing!?

-The estimated completeness of the reference-lists can be seen above the search bar in the "Input articles" tab and is calculated in the following way: For OpenAlex and OpenCitations it is the fraction of input articles that have reference-lists themselves (multiplied by the fraction of specified DOIs found, in case of a custom input list).
+The estimated completeness of the reference-lists can be seen above the search bar in the "Seed Articles" tab and is calculated in the following way: For OpenAlex and OpenCitations it is the fraction of Seed Articles that have reference-lists themselves (multiplied by the fraction of specified DOIs found, in case of a custom input list).

 Semantic Scholar and Crossref allow for more subtle calculation, as they often also provide the total reference count, which is often larger than the reference-list of DOIs (older references often don't have DOIs and neither do some specific books, papers or conference abstracts).
 The estimated completeness is thus calculated as the product of three fractions:

-1. Source reference completeness: (Number of input articles found in API) / (Total reference count of source or total number of lines in custom input list)
+1. Source reference completeness: (Number of Seed Articles found in API) / (Total reference count of source or total number of lines in custom input list)

-2. (Number of input articles (excluding source) that have reference-lists themselves) / (Number of input articles excluding source)
+2. (Number of Seed Articles (excluding source) that have reference-lists themselves) / (Number of Seed Articles excluding source)

-3. Average input articles' reference completeness among those input articles that do have reference-lists: (Length of reference-list) / (Total reference count)
+3. Average Seed Articles' reference completeness among those Seed Articles that do have reference-lists: (Length of reference-list) / (Total reference count)

-How can I preserve the original order of references in the input article list?
+How can I preserve the original order of references in the Seed Articles list?

 You can use the bookmarklet to open reference lists in their original order.
 Alternatively, you can use Crossref, which does seem to save the original order of references.
 See here how to switch the API used.